Meet the Team

 I'm responsible for The Bookseller's publishing output (the weekly magazine, the Book Fair Daily issues, online content and e-editions etc).
-Likes tea, biscuits and Arsenal FC.
+Likes tea (especially with biscuits) and Arsenal FC.

 I have worked for The Bookseller since graduating from Warwick University with a degree in English and American Literature back in 2010.

 Favourite Books: Jeff in Venice, Death in Varanasi by Geoff DyerFollow @dannyarteruk

 Molly Flatt is The Bookseller's comment editor.
 She also writes about tech and books for the likes of the Guardian and the BBC and her debut novel, The Charmed Life of Alex Moore (described as Bridget Jones meets The Matrix) is out now.
 You can find her on Twitter @mollyflatt.Follow @mollyflatt